manishemi/manishemi.github.io/_posts/2021-06-11-Long Short-Term Memory.md

 ## Forget Gate

-Assume that we a data(h_t) that changed from h_t-1 so we should transform the h_t-1 with a new value, so we use forget gate for that reason
+Assume that we a data(h_t) that changed from h_t-1 so we should replace the h_t-1 with a new value, we use forget gate for that reason

 |![_config.yml]({{ site.baseurl }}/images/LSTM/forget_gate.png)|